 When people lose their teeth, the area of the jawbone where the teeth are missing begins to atrophy.
 This can lead to a condition where the bone is so damaged that the area is not suitable for dental implant placement.
 In these cases, patients cannot physically handle dental implants.
 Bone grafting allows these patients the opportunity to restore their smile by replacing bone where it is missing, and promote new bone growth in that location.
-With bone grafting completed, our Orlando dentist can now properly insert dental implants, restoring function to your jaw, enhancing your appearance.
+With bone grafting completed, the dentist can now properly insert dental implants, restoring function to your jaw, enhancing your appearance.

 Bone loss in the jaw is commonly caused by missing teeth due to decay, injury, or trauma.
 When a tooth is not in place to stimulate the jawbone, the bone structure located in that area may begin to deteriorate.
 Unfortunately, this can lead to unpleasant changes in your facial appearance.
-Bone grafting procedures may be advisable for the following Orlando residents:
+Bone grafting procedures may be advisable for the following patients:

 Patients who have missing teeth that have led to jawbone atrophy